-Chrome, stainless and ceramic coated headers can be permanently damaged by installing them on improperly tuned motors!
+Chrome, stainless, and ceramic coated headers can be permanently damaged by installing them on improperly tuned motors!
 Exhaust gas temperatures in fresh engines can easily exceed the limits of these materials, causing damage to the finish.
 For first time start-up, follow these recommended steps:

 - Install an old pair of headers or your stock exhaust manifolds without gaskets.
 Start the motor and adjust the timing, carburetor settings, and valves.
 Check for any vacuum leaks.
-Run the engine 10-20 minutes to burn out all traces of assembly lube.
+Run the engine for 10-20 minutes to burn out all traces of assembly lube.

 - Check for soot at the end of the tailpipe, caused by a too-rich fuel mixture.
 Correct this before you bolt on your new headers.

-- Let the motor cool completely, then unbolt the old exhaust manifolds and follow the procedure above to install your new Sanderson Headers.
+- Let the motor cool completely, unbolt the old exhaust manifolds and follow the procedure above to install your new Sanderson Headers.